 Hindsight is always 20/20 and looking back, I’ve learned a few things.

-One, is that in this situation, even though I was very resistant to the epidural, it actually helped my situation a lot.
+One is that in this situation, even though I was very resistant to the epidural, it actually helped my situation a lot.
 Because I was able to nap, my body was finally able to rest after 4.5 hours of contractions.

 That resting period allowed my cervix to dilate and baby to descend.
 Had I not taken the epidural, I probably would have been in labor for God knows how many more hours or even days.

 I might have even given up out of exhaustion or deemed “failure to progress” by the medical staff and ended up with a C-section.
+So something that I saw as negative became a positive.

 Two, is to always keep an open mind and to surrender to the process.
 Me resisting the Pitocin even though I had chosen that path knowing the consequences, only delayed my progress.